guinea-pigg/Pagination_in_API_Documentation/chapters/Implementing_Pagination_in_API_Documentation.md

 - Provide relevant and accurate examples
 - Ensure the documentation is usable by developers of different backgrounds
-- Build trust and credibility with your audience
+- Build trust and credibility with the audience